 After an action-packed day, you'll retire in a hotel in Akureyri, which will be your base for the next three nights.

-Once you reach Myvatn, you’ll find yourself surrounded by otherworldly sites.
-The Skutustadagigar pseudo-craters that line the southern shore are perfectly formed; the basalt fortress of Dimmuborgir has a commanding, ominous presence; and the lakes themselves strike a dramatic contrast to the surrounding lava with their colourful serenity.
+Once you reach Myvatn, you'll find yourself surrounded by otherworldly sites.
+The Skutustadagigar pseudo-craters that line the southern shore are perfectly formed.
+The basalt fortress of Dimmuborgir has a commanding, ominous presence.
+The lakes themselves strike a dramatic contrast to the surrounding lava with their colorful serenity.

 From this vantage point, you'll note that many of the landscapes seem almost Martian, explaining why NASA has used the area to simulate Moon missions.

 If you want to relax after a full day of sightseeing, your first option is to choose a day tour that ends with a soak in the beautiful Myvatn Nature Baths.
-This serene site sits on the edge of the lake, and its waters are heated to the perfect bathing temperature.
+This serene site sits on the lake's edge, and its waters are heated to the perfect bathing temperature.